charlesmchen/WeView2/README.md

 ```

 * With iOS Auto Layout you need to worry about complications such as constraint priority, constraint sufficiency, constraint conflicts, ambiguous layout, common ancestors, etc.
+* iOS Auto Layout is constraint-based.
+Constraints are a powerful but awkward way to describe layouts.
-* In iOS Auto Layout constraints are (and must be) specified on a per-view basis.
+Constraints are (and must be) specified on a per-view basis.
+Some conceptually simple layouts are difficult to describe with constraints.
 This doesn't work well when UIViews need to be layed out in groups.
-* Some conceptually simple layouts are difficult to describe with constraints.
-* Where possible, WeView2's leverages your existing understanding of how layout works with HTML/CSS.

 ### What's new in WeView2?